alanepontesw/big-data-design-systems/README.md

                 }
             ```
         * An IAM policy is **a rule** or **set of rules** defining the operations **allowed/denied** to be performed on **an AWS resource.**
+        * IAM provides pre-built policy templates to assign to users and groups, example:
+          * Admin Access: *Full access to ALL AWS resources.*
+          * Power User Access: *Admin access except it does not allow user/group management.*
+          * Read Only Accesss: *Only view AWS resources (i.e. user can only view what is in an S3 bucket)*
       * Roles
         * Roles are permitions for resources.
         ![Roles](./images/roles.png)